Y0ursTruly/webject/README.md

-# webject
+# Webject
-Share Objects Online with the power of websockets.
-Keys, Values AND references.
+Share (and sync) Objects Online with the power of websockets.
+Keys, Values AND References.
 Webject is short for Web Object and it really is a system for sharing objects on the web.
-Someone can host an object, and make authTokens for others online to share this object
+Someone can host an object, then create and configure an authToken, enabling clients to connect to the object with the permissions/constraints defined by the respective authToken it a client connects with.
+Why Webject?
+This tool has usage for whenever one wishes to either collaborate on or simply share/sync real time data remotely with ease >:D
 <br>
 - **Please note**: Please ensure that the same version of *webject* is used across the different points/ends of your application that use it
 # Installation